oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-58-notification-object.md

 If the condition described by the `notification` object is relevant to a particular analysis rule, the `notification` object **SHOULD** contain a property named `associatedRule` whose value is a `reportingDescriptorReference` object ([sec](#reportingdescriptorreference-object)) that identifies the rule.

-> EXAMPLE: In this example, there is more than one rule with id `CA1711`. `associatedRule.index` uniquely specifies the relevant rule.
+> EXAMPLE 1: In this example, there is more than one rule with id `CA1711`. `associatedRule.index` uniquely specifies the relevant rule.
 >
 > ```json
 > {                                      # A run object (§3.14).